TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 * SCL (Clock Line)

-Now go and check the [Intel® Edison Kit for Arduino* Hardware Guide ](http://www.intel.com/content/www/us/en/support/boards-and-kits/000005583.html) page 7, we know that the Arduino SDA and SCL pins are connected to bus 1, and whne you connect a device it doesn't show when you try to do an i2cdetect so what are alternatives do we have?
+Now go and check the [Intel® Edison Kit for Arduino* Hardware Guide ](http://www.intel.com/content/www/us/en/support/boards-and-kits/000005583.html) page 7, we know that the Arduino SDA and SCL pins are connected to bus 1, and when you connect a device it doesn't show when you try to do an i2cdetect so what are alternatives do we have?

 ---